+Track Changes is turned on.
+Please edit and send back to me… -Rich

 The Details - What's this all about?

 We are concerned about the fairness of Lyme's property tax revaluation in 2021:

 - Lyme is spending just about 4% more this year.
 You might expect your tax bill to have gone up by a like amount.